run-x/opta-docs/content/en/docs/Overview/_index.md

 Opta, is a cloud infrastructure management tool specifically designed to reduce complexity and improve iteration speed.

-Opta enables you to set up infra on your AWS account via high-level config files (that describe microservices and databases) and low level details like access permissions, network and secret management are handled automatically.
+Opta enables you to set up infra on your AWS/GCP account/project via high-level config files (that describe microservices and databases) and low level details like access permissions, network and secret management are handled automatically.

 This way setting up a new environment takes <30min and setting up a new service takes <10min.
-All without any Infra/AWS/Kubernetes expertise PLUS you get an industry standard setup (including monitoring) from day 1.
+All without any Infra/AWS/GCP/Kubernetes expertise PLUS you get an industry standard setup (including monitoring) from day 1.

 ## Why do I want it?